anistone9/team-profile-generator/README.md

 Node.js Command-Line Application to Generate an HTML Webpage Using Object-Oriented Programming

 ## Description
 This command-line application allows users to general an HTML webpage that displays a summary of their team, based on information provided via command-line prompts.
-The generated file includes a title header, and team cards for each team member.
-Each card is populated with information based on the role on the team.
+The generated file includes a title header, a manager card, and team member cards.
+Each card has required fields based on the employee role.

 # Table of Contents
 - [Description](#description)